-Now in June 2020, the world is in the recover and reimagine phases of pandemic response and business continuity planning is top of mind.
+As we enter the recover and reimagine phases of pandemic response, business continuity and planning are top of mind.

 With preliminary measures in place (remote work policies, essential staff only directives, etc.), organizations are now taking a harder look at their continuity practices and resiliency, asking themselves:

 To solve these problems, companies are relying more and more on technologies that digitally connect workers and help sustain delivery of service.

 To make operations more resilient, some are turning to augmented and mixed reality tools to contribute to their continuity plans.

 MR tools for conferencing, data visualization, and remote support either digitally connect teams or focus on the delivery of task-relevant guidance, but all reduce the requirement of human-to-human contact and can keep an organization’s operations moving forward remotely.

 There are MR tools on the market that allow users, using multiple AR, MR, and even VR devices, to remotely collaborate in real-time.
 In many of these platforms, each user’s avatar (a visual representation of the user) appears for other team members in their real-world environment (or virtual environment in some cases).
 This essentially creates a digital meeting that is intuitively understood by the human brain.
 Some MR conferencing tools come equipped with visualization features such as sticky notes, web search functions, and whiteboard functions baked in.
 Spatial is perhaps the most well-known MR conferencing solution.
 It should be noted that Spatial is a hardware-agnostic tool making it more of an extended reality (XR, a term used to encompass AR, MR, and VR) conferencing software.